Ovulation disorders are some of the main causes of infertility in women. These are usually caused by an imbalance of hormones.

 Potential side effects are mainly related to the drugs.

 A rare side effect that can occur is ovarian hyper stimulation syndrome (OHSS).
 Symptoms include severe pain in the pelvis, abdomen and chest, nausea, vomiting, bloating, weight gain and difficulty breathing.
-Hospitalisation is essential should these symptoms occur.
+Hospitalisation may be needed.

-The risk of ovarian cancer was previously reported to be increased in women who have taken ovulation induction drugs over prolonged periods.
-The risk, if any, is thought to be small and the link is related to infertility and not to the medication.
-Clomiphene has been most closely associated with this risk and the vast majority of reported tumours have been of borderline in nature.
-Most recent data indicates that there is no increased risk, however, the Committee on Safety of Medicines (CSM) recommend that no more than 12 cycles of Clomiphene citrate should be administered.
+The risk of ovarian cancer was previously reported to be increased in women who were prescribed Clomifene over prolonged periods.
+The risk, if any, is thought to be small and recent data indicates that there is no increased risk, However, the Committee on Safety of Medicines (CSM) recommend that no more than 12 cycles of Clomifene citrate should be administered.